ofluffydev/physics/docs/dictionary.md

 A scalar is a physical quantity that has **magnitude** only and no direction in space.
 Examples of scalars include mass, temperature, and speed.

+## Vector

+**Quick Definition**: A quantity with both magnitude and direction.

+**Origin**: Latin "vector" meaning "carrier" or "one who carries".

+A vector is a mathematical object that represents a physical quantity with both magnitude and direction.
+Unlike scalars, vectors require both a numerical value (magnitude) and a specified direction to be fully defined.
+Examples of vectors include displacement, velocity, force, and acceleration.
+In physics and engineering, vectors are often represented graphically as arrows, where the length of the arrow indicates the magnitude and the orientation shows the direction.